github/erblint-github/docs/rules/accessibility/aria-label-is-well-formatted.md

 - Do not use line-break characters like `&#10;`.
 An accessible name should be concise to start with.
 - Do not set the `aria-label` to a URL.
 Instead, use an appropriate human-friendly description.

+### Be wary of `[aria-label]` on disallowed elements ⚠️

+You may come across a scenario where `[aria-label]` is set on a generic `div` or `span`.
+This should also be flagged with the [NoAriaLabelMisuse](https://github.com/github/erblint-github/blob/main/docs/rules/accessibility/no-aria-label-misuse.md).

+In this scenario, prioritize removing the `aria-label`!

 ## Resources

 - [Staff only: Guidance on naming controls](https://github.com/github/accessibility-playbook/blob/main/content/link-and-button-guidance.mdx#guidance-on-naming-controls)